Posted: April 22, 2018

 - 13,450 jobs will be created annually in the region during construction

-- Travel delays will be reduced, saving an estimated $145 million annually by 2040
+- Travel delays will be reduced, saving an estimated $145M annually by 2040

 Read More →